-In its 2021-Q2 quarterly data report (QDR) submission on August 1, 2021, SCE provided initiative data indicating that covered conductor installation projects (2021 WMP initiative number 7.3.3.3.1) in Santa Paula and Fillmore were completed.
+In its 2021-Q2 quarterly data report (QDR) submission on August 1, 2021, SCE provided initiative data indicating that covered conductor installation projects (WMP initiative number 7.3.3.3.1) in Santa Barbara, Camarillo, and Simi Valley were completed.
 This QDR submission represented the reporting period of April through June (i.e., Q2) 2021.
 Based on this information received from SCE, Energy Safety planned an inspection of select structures in these areas to assess the accuracy of SCE data, the completeness of SCE's work, and whether SCE followed its protocols for covered conductor installation.
-Upon arriving to the inspection location in Fillmore, Energy Safety observed that the covered conductor work was reported as terminating at the pole numbered 1832050E but instead terminated one span further at the pole numbered 4944416E.
-This data accuracy violation is noted in Table 2 above.
+Upon arriving to the inspection location in Santa Barbara, Energy Safety observed that covered conductor was not installed where SCE's QDR indicated covered conductor work had a status of "Complete."
+These structures are noted in Table 2 above.

-In accordance with SCE's protocols for covered conductor installation, Distribution Overhead Construction Standards (DOH) PO section 300, SCE states, "In HFRA installations of covered conductor it is required to upgrade down guy/span guy insulation to include Fiberglass Guy Strain Insulators."
-In addition, SCE's Distribution Design Standards (DDS), section DDS-10 indicates that, "Beginning July 2020, SCE has transitioned to a standard requirement in guying to utilize the fiberglass guy strain insulators where traditional porcelain guy strain insulators have been applied."
-Further, in response to Energy Safety Data Request (DR-030), SCE stated "In HFRA installations of covered conductor it is required to... upgrade down guy/span guy installation to include Fiberglass Guy Strain Insulators."
-During the inspection, Energy Safety found several instances where fiberglass guy wire strain insulators were not installed where covered conductor work was completed, per SCE's protocols.
+In accordance with SCE's protocols for covered conductor installation, Distribution Overhead Construction Standards (DOH) PO section 300, SCE states, "In HFRA installations of covered conductor it is required to upgrade down guy/span guy insulation to include Fiberglass Guy Strain Insulators."1 In addition, SCE's Distribution Design Standards (DDS), section DDS-10 indicate that, "Beginning July 2020, SCE has transitioned to a standard requirement in guying to utilize the fiberglass guy strain insulators where traditional porcelain guy strain insulators have been applied."2 Further, in response to Energy Safety Data Request (DR-030), SCE stated "In HFRA installations of covered conductor it is required to... upgrade down guy/span guy installation to include Fiberglass Guy Strain Insulators."3 During the inspection, Energy Safety found several instances where fiberglass guy wire strain insulators were not installed where covered conductor work was completed, per SCE's protocols.
 Structures where this protocol was not followed are noted in Table 2 above.